As an ecommerce retailer, you know that customers return products.

 Manual, time-consuming practices like this make it impossible for online brands and retailers to keep up with the growing demands of ecommerce.

-Speaking of growing demands, 64 percent of adults in the US shop online because there’s more product information than what’s in store.
-Not only does that mean more competitors and more products are coming online every day, it also means shoppers are expecting you to step your game up when it comes to the variety of products you stock and how accurately you’re able to describe each.
+Speaking of growing demands, there are more adults in the US that prefer to shop online because there’s more data online than what’s in store.
+Not only does that mean more competitors and more products are coming online every day, but it also means shoppers are expecting you to step your game up when it comes to the variety of products you stock and how accurately you’re able to describe each.

 While companies of all sizes can benefit from practicing good PIM, it’s essential that you look into a software solution if you…